HR Glossary for HR Professionals

 - Warning signs that indicate a need for more support & direction

-- Ways to keep employees in which you’ve invested the most time and resources
+- Ways to boost employee retention for those employees in which you’ve invested the most time and resources

 What do you do with what you learned in a stay interview?

 If your organization decides to move forward with conducting stay interviews, HR should provide the opportunity for managers to discuss the results.
-Furthermore, they can look for patterns across the organization and share ideas or takeaways from their employee’s interviews.
+Furthermore, they can look for patterns across the organization and share ideas or takeaways from their employee’s interviews in order to keep more employees long term.

 Finally, by debriefing, you’re allowing the organization the opportunity to determine what needs to happen in each department and what is better addressed on a company-wide basis.